 Based on model results and steadily increasing CO2 concentrations (Bolin and Bischof, 1970; SMIC, 1971; Meadows et al., 1972), concerns about future ‘risk of effects on climate’ were addressed in Recommendation 70 of the Stockholm Action Plan, resulting from the 1972 United Nations Conference on the Human Environment.
-Numerous other scientific studies soon amplified these concerns (summarised in Schneider (1975), and Williams (1978); see also Nordhaus (1975, 1977).
+Numerous other scientific studies soon amplified these concerns (summarized in Schneider (1975), and Williams (1978); see also Nordhaus (1975, 1977).
 In 1979, a US National Research Council (NRC) group led by Jule Charney reported on the ‘best present understanding of the carbon dioxide/climate issue for the benefit of policymakers’, initiating an era of regular and repeated large-scale assessments of climate science findings.

-The 1979 Charney NRC report estimated equilibrium climate sensitivity (ECS) at 3°C, stating the range as 2°C–4.5°C, based on ‘consistent and mutually supporting’ model results and expert judgment (NRC, 1979).
+The 1979 Charney NRC report estimated ECS at 3°C, stating the range as 2°C–4.5°C, based on ‘consistent and mutually supporting’ model results and expert judgment (NRC, 1979).
 ECS is defined in IPCC assessments as the global surface air temperature (GSAT) response to CO2 doubling (from pre-industrial levels) after the climate has reached equilibrium (stable energy balance between the atmosphere and ocean).
-Another quantity, transient climate response (TCR), was later introduced as the global surface air temperature change, averaged over a 20-year period, at the time of CO2 doubling in a scenario of concentration increasing at 1% per year).
-Calculating ECS from historical or paleoclimate temperature records in combination with energy budget models has produced estimates both lower and higher than those calculated using GCMs and ESMs; in AR6, these are assessed in Chapter 7, Section 7.5.2.
+Another quantity, transient climate response (TCR), was later introduced as the change in GSAT, averaged over a 20-year period, at the time of CO2 doubling in a scenario of concentration increasing at 1% per year).
+Calculating ECS from historical or paleoclimate temperature records, in combination with energy budget models, has produced estimates both lower and higher than those calculated using GCMs and ESMs; in this Report, these are assessed in Chapter 7, Section 7.5.2.

-ECS is typically characterised as most relevant on centennial timescales, while TCR was long seen as a more appropriate measure of the 50-100 year response to gradually increasing CO2; however, recent studies have raised new questions about how accurately both quantities are estimated by GCMs and ESMs (Grose et al., 2018; Meehl et al., 2020; Sherwood et al., 2020).
+ECS is typically characterized as most relevant on centennial timescales, while TCR was long seen as a more appropriate measure of the 50–100-year response to gradually increasing CO2.
+However, recent studies have raised new questions about how accurately both quantities are estimated by GCMs and ESMs (Grose et al., 2018; Meehl et al., 2020; Sherwood et al., 2020).
 Further, as climate models evolved to include a full-depth ocean, the time scale for reaching full equilibrium became longer and new methods to estimate ECS had to be developed (Gregory et al., 2004; Meehl et al., 2020; Meinshausen et al., 2020).
-Because of these considerations as well as new estimates from observation-based, paleoclimate, and emergent-constraints studies (Sherwood et al., 2020), the AR6 definition of ECS has changed from previous reports; it now includes all feedbacks except those associated with ice sheets.
-Accordingly, unlike previous reports, the AR6 assessments of ECS and TCR are not based primarily on GCM and ESM model results (see Chapter 7, Box.
-7.1 and Section 7.5.5 for a full discussion).
+Because of these considerations, as well as new estimates from observation-based, paleoclimate, and emergent-constraints studies (Sherwood et al., 2020), the AR6 definition of ECS has changed from previous reports; it now includes all feedbacks except those associated with ice sheets.
+Accordingly, unlike previous reports, the AR6 assessments of ECS and TCR are not based primarily on GCM and ESM model results (see Section 7.5.5 and Box.
+7.1 and for a full discussion).

-Today, other sensitivity terms are sometimes used, such as transient climate response to emissions (TCRE, defined as the ratio of warming to cumulative CO2 emissions in a CO2-only simulation) and Earth system sensitivity (ESS), which includes multi-century Earth system feedbacks such as changes in ice sheets.
+Today, other sensitivity terms are sometimes used, such as ‘transient climate response to emissions’ (TCRE, defined as the ratio of warming to cumulative CO2 emissions in a CO2-only simulation) and ‘Earth system sensitivity’ (ESS), which includes multi-century Earth system feedbacks such as changes in ice sheets.
 Table 1.2 shows estimates of ECS and TCR for major climate science assessments since 1979.
-The table shows that despite some variation in the range of GCM and (for the later assessments) ESM results, expert assessment of ECS changed little between 1979 and the present report.
-Based on multiple lines of evidence, AR6 has narrowed the likely range of ECS to 2.5-4.0 °C (Chapter 7, Section 7.5.5).
+The table shows that despite some variation in the range of GCM and (for the later assessments) ESM results, expert assessment of ECS changed little between 1979 and the present Report.
+Based on multiple lines of evidence, AR6 has narrowed the likely range of ECS to 2.5°C–4.0 °C (Chapter 7, Section 7.5.5).

 [START TABLE 1.2 HERE]